salochinYom/ts/README.md

-LTL Optimal Multi-Agent Planner (LOMAP)
+Transition Systems from LTL Optimal Multi-Agent Planner (LOMAP)
 =======================================

-This repo is based on the following repository described below.
-It has been modified to support Python 3 and NetworkX 3.1.
+This is a bare-bones version of the LOMAP repository described below.
+It has been modified to support Python 3 and NetworkX 3.1, and only includes the functionality required to use transition systems.

 LTL Optimal Multi-Agent Planner (LOMAP) is a python package for automatic planning of optimal paths for multi-agent systems.